ingenium-am/cs-s3-2020/README.md

 ### Clone

-Install GIT and run following command in directory (folder) you want to create local repository:
+Install GIT and run following command in directory (folder) where you want to create a local repository of this project:

 ```shell
 git clone https://github.com/ingenium-am/cs-s3-2020.git